We have been lucky enough to see stingrays at a number of zoos and aquariums over the past few years.

 Some types of rays will also leap out of the water and their fins help to keep them airborne for a brief period of time.

 Fishy Fact #5: Why do they all swim together?

-- They have a different color of skin on the top of their body than they do underneath.
+Most rays have different color skin on the tops of their body than they do underneath.